diboninlensy/IoT-Health-Monitoring-/README.md

-# IoT Health Monitoring System (ThingSpeak + Python)
+# IoT based-Health Monitoring System (ThingSpeak + Python)

 ## 📌 Project Description

-This project monitors health data using IoT concepts.
-It uses Python to send and receive data from the cloud platform ThingSpeak.
+This project is a simulation-based IoT health monitoring system developed using Python and ThingSpeak.
+It monitors health-related data and sends it to the cloud platform for visualization.

 ## 🛠️ Technologies Used